 2. When can i expect to receive my cheque?
 Cheque requests are processed on the 15th of December and February, and then at the end of the season, and mailed out ASAP after that, so cheques should arrive by around the 20th of the month.

 3. What if the number of games I have done doesn’t match Arbiter?
 This often happens when you fill in for somebody and the person for whom you fill for fails to notify the assignor.
 Contact the assignor for the game that is missing and then get the change straightened out on Arbiter.
 Please ensure you ask the person you are replacing if they have notified the assignor, or drop the assignor an email to confirm the change and ensure you will receive proper payment.

 4. I forgot to change my address on Arbiter before i requested a cheque?
 Change your address on Arbiter and then email Chad and let him know he may be getting the cheque back in the mail.
 This way he can also put a stop payment on the cheque to ensure it isn’t cashed fraudulently.

 5. If I haven’t requested a cheque all year when can i expect to be paid?
 The goal is to have all the cheques finalized and mailed out by April 15.

 6. Will you send a reply email to me letting me know that my cheque is in the mail?
-No. If you email later than the 10th you will receive an automatic return message notifying you that you missed the deadline and you will need to try again next month.
+No. If you email later than the 10th you will receive an automatic return message notifying you that you missed the deadline and you will need to try again the next pay period.
 If you haven’t received the cheque by the 25th of the month please email Chad and hopefully he can provide you with the answer as to why.

 If you have any questions about anything related to the payment process please contact the North Central Finance Coordinator Chad Huseby at [email protected]